 e-mail: firstname.lastname@example.org fax: (540) 432-4598

 Transfer applicants who plan to complete degree requirements at EMS shall communicate with the admissions office as soon as possible.
 A personal interview is desirable in order to clarify the transfer process and the amount of credit needed to complete the program.
 Any credit from an accredited seminary or other accredited graduate school will be considered for transfer.
+A grade of "B" (or equivalent) or better must be earned for any course to be considered for transfer.
 However, a majority of credits for a degree from Eastern Mennonite Seminary must be earned from EMS.
 Transfer courses will be recorded with the same titles and grades as appear on the transcript from the previous school.
 Transfer grades will not apply toward the EMU grade point average, except for instances in which the student’s enrollment at the other institution was sponsored by EMU.

 The Associate Dean determines which graduate-level credits meet our degree requirements and which are appropriate as elective credit.
 Any graduate level credit from a non-accredited institution is judged on a case-by-case basis by reviewing course descriptions, faculty credentials, and if needed, course syllabi to determine the academic strength of the school.
 Credit from a university is judged on the basis of its similarity to seminary course content.
 No grade below C- will be accepted as transfer credit.
 Any transfer of credit will be finalized only after the student has been admitted and their tuition deposit has been paid.